irmen/prog8/docs/source/compiling.rst

 .. hint::
-    Development and testing is done on Linux using the IntelliJ IDEA IDE, but the compiler should run on all operating systems that provide a java runtime (version 11 or newer).
+    Development and testing is done on Linux using the IntelliJ IDEA IDE, but the actual prog8 compiler should run on all operating systems that provide a java runtime (version 11 or newer).
     If you do have trouble building or running the compiler on your operating system, please let me know!

     To successfully build and debug in IDEA, you have to manually generate the Antlr-parser classes first.